suffolklibraries/sljekyll/bloc/youth-council/index.md

               <h3 class="f4 custom-lh-title ma0 pa0">Who?</h3>

-              <p>You’re opinionated, passionate and between the ages of 11 and 25.
-You’ll be a board member and influence the creative direction of the Suffolk Libraries arts programme, BLOC.</p>
+              <p>We are looking for opinionated, passionate young people between the ages of 11 –25 to become board members and influence the creative direction of the Suffolk Libraries arts programme BLOC. </p>

               <h3 class="f4 custom-lh-title ma0 pa0">What?</h3>

-              <p>The Youth Council is open to all.
-We want to improve the quality of young people’s creative experience in Suffolk.
+              <p>The Youth Council is open to all, making it accessible to everyone.
+Our aim is to improve the quality of young people’s creative experience in Suffolk.
 We value the opinions and demands of all our Board Members.</p>

               <h3 class="f4 custom-lh-title ma0 pa0">Why join?</h3>